ps2dev/ps2dev.github.io/index.md

 ### Running

-To run homebrew, you need an entrypoint: https://www.psdevwiki.com/ps2/Vulnerabilities
+To run homebrew, you need an [entrypoint](https://www.psdevwiki.com/ps2/Vulnerabilities).
 For ease of use, installing FreeMCBoot, FreeHDBoot, or Opentuna is recommended.
-Use one of the above exploits to launch ps2link: https://github.com/ps2dev/ps2link
+Use one of the above exploits to launch [ps2link](https://github.com/ps2dev/ps2link)
 Once ps2link is running, use ps2client to load the executable file (in .elf format) and to receive debugging output.

 ### Debugging